 What to Serve with Pineapple Upside-Down Cake?

-The beauty of Pineapple Upside-Down Cake is its versatility.
-It pairs well with a scoop of vanilla ice cream, adding a creamy contrast to the cake’s sweetness.
+Ah, the delightful decisions of pairing!
+The charm of Pineapple Upside-Down Cake is its adaptability.
+Fancy a decadent duo?
+Enlist a scoop of classic vanilla ice cream to lend a velvety touch to the cake’s sugary goodness.

 Skillet Pineapple Upside Down Cake